 “Definitely use it.
 We need to embrace technology!”

-Below is a recent clinical example of how Dr Ali has used Phone Advice & Guidance to benefit a patient.
+Below is a recent clinical example of how Dr Ali has used Telephone Advice & Guidance to benefit a patient.

-Dr Ali has used Phone Advice & Guidance on multiple occasions which has resulted in “possible acute admissions [being] avoided.”
+Dr Ali has used Telephone Advice & Guidance on multiple occasions which has resulted in “possible acute admissions [being] avoided.”

 In one instance, a patient presented “with obvious inflammatory bowel disease.”
 It was not clear what the best course of action was, and Dr Ali was unsure whether to start the patient on steroids.

-Dr Ali was able to use immediate Phone Advice & Guidance (via Consultant Connect) to speak to a gastroenterologist from his local hospital.
+Dr Ali was able to use Telephone Advice & Guidance (via Consultant Connect) to speak to a gastroenterologist from his local hospital.
 The gastroenterologist provided advice and recommended commencing the patient on steroids in addition to an urgent outpatient clinic referral.
 This avoided an acute admission – a much better result for the patient.
-Both the patient and Dr Ali were satisfied by the use of Phone Advice & Guidance.
+Both the patient and Dr Ali were satisfied by the use of Telephone Advice & Guidance.